 GenDis investigates the social situation, occupational mobility and occupational motivation of service workers producing public goods.
-The study pays particular attention to occupations in which contradictions between the relevance to the common good and working conditions are commonplace or in which personnel bottlenecks are predicted.
+Particular attention is paid to occupations in which contradictions between the relevance to the common good and working conditions are commonplace or in which personnel bottlenecks are predicted.
 The project aims to find out under which conditions people of working age are also prepared in the future to engage professionally in socially necessary services (e.g. health, security, education).

-The Sociological Research Institute Göttingen (SOFI) leads the project, evaluates survey and process data and conducts qualitative analyses.
-Scientific cooperation partners in the project are BIBB (Bundesinstitut für Berufsbildung) and GWS.
+The Sociological Research Institute Göttingen (SOFI) is leading the project, evaluating survey and process data and carrying out qualitative analyses.
+Scientific cooperation partners in the project are the BIBB (Federal Institute for Vocational Education and Training) and the GWS.

 New reports or discussion paper, ongoing projects and the latest developments – find out about GWS news here